Login

 What is the Function of Geocomposite?

-• Reinforcement: Geocomposites bolster soil load-bearing capabilities, ideal for road, embankment, and foundation construction.
+• Reinforcement: Enhancing soil load-bearing capabilities, ideal for road, embankment, and foundation construction.

-• Filtration: They serve as effective filters, permitting water passage while blocking soil particle movement.
-Essential for drainage systems.
+• Filtration: Allowing water passage while blocking soil particles, essential for drainage systems.

-• Protection: They safeguard against soil erosion, particularly in coastal and riverbank settings.
+• Protection: Preventing soil erosion, especially in coastal and riverbank settings.

 Is it Geotextile or Geo Textile?

-“Geotextiles are those fabrics used in geotechnical applications, and it is “geotextile” (one word).
-They represent a particular form of geocomposite utilized for filtration, separation, and reinforcement in civil engineering projects.”
+Geotextiles, often spelled as one word, are fabrics used in geotechnical applications for filtration, separation, and reinforcement in civil engineering projects.

 What is an example of a Geocomposite?